 Develop criteria for the college you want.
 Base it on the courses, the conditions, and the location.
 This will help narrow down your search to your target schools.

 Your advisor may already be familiar with the transfer process.
 They can endorse you to the people who can help you facilitate the transfer: the registrar, admissions, or financial aid.

 To get an up-close look at your target colleges, schedule a tour!
 Be sure that they are definitely where you want to go.
 An infographic about college visits featured on GradGuard mentioned that it’s best to soak up the atmosphere on campus.

 While visiting a prospective college, consult the admissions officer to know if they will credit some of the subjects you’ve already taken.
 In a guide on transferring college shared by Maryville University, an emphasis was placed on checking if your target college is accredited with your current college.
 This will increase your chances of getting previous courses credited by the new school.

 Review your financial aid

 Talk to your advisor and the financial aid officer at your desired school.
 It is crucial to have a good idea of your financial position and the feasibility of transferring.

 Gather all the application requirements

-Just like when you first applied for college the first time, acquire and fill out all the application forms.
-This may include your high school and college transcripts, letter of recommendation, and so on.
-Be sure to check with the university you are wanting to transfer to for a complete list of the applications and documents needed for transfer.
+Just like when you first applied for college, acquire and fill out all the application forms.
+This may include your high school and college transcripts, letter of recommendation, and other necessary documents.
+Be sure to check with the university you want to transfer to for a complete list of the applications and documents needed for transfer.

 Always be mindful of submission deadlines and the timing of when to expect to hear back regarding your acceptance.
-Remember to keep the communication lines open as universities are able to reach you in a variety of different ways from phone calls to email to texting.
+Remember to keep the communication lines open as universities can reach you in various ways, from phone calls to email to texting.